Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Preliminaries

 In other words, the problem $\hext$ of counting the number of DAGs in an MEC reduces to counting the number of AMOs in a UCCG~\citep{Gillispie2002,He2008}.
-We tackle this purely graph-theoretical problem in Sec.~\ref{sec:cliquepicking} and derive the first polynomial-time algorithm for it.
-For the subsequent Sec.~\ref{sec:applications}, which focuses on applications for our methods, it is sufficient to know that such an algorithm exists.
+We tackle this purely graph-theoretical problem in Section~\ref{sec:cliquepicking} and derive the first polynomial-time algorithm for it.
+For the subsequent Section~\ref{sec:applications}, which focuses on applications for our methods, it is sufficient to know that such an algorithm exists.

-\section{Some Applications of our Methods}
+\section{Some Applications of Our Methods}

 The techniques developed in this paper can be applied to important tasks in causal discovery and inference.
-In this section, we highlight two possible applications: (i) to improve efficiency of learning from interventional data and (ii) estimating causal effects from a MEC representation.
+In this section, we highlight two possible applications: (i) to improve efficiency of learning from interventional data and (ii) estimating causal effects from an MEC representation.